Environmental Studies: Sustainability and Environmental Management, BA

 The minimum total course units for graduation in this major is 35.
 Double majors may entail more course units.

-For students who have a background in either the Natural or the Social Sciences.
+This concentration is for students who have a background in either the Natural or the Social Sciences.

 For information about the General Education requirements, please visit the College of Arts & Sciences Curriculum page.